-Case 4: Team A has possession of the ring in their goal crease.
-B1 skates through the goal crease.
+Case 8: Team B has possession of the ring in their attacking zone.

-a.
-B1 exits the goal crease before the ring.

-- b.
-The ring is put into play outside the goal crease before B1 exits the goal crease. - Ruling 4: Delayed goal crease violation by B1 in both cases.
-Play is stopped and Team A is awarded a goalkeeper ring if Team B gains control of the ring in that zone, without the ring having left the zone, within 5 seconds of: - a. the ring being put into play outside the goal crease. - b.
-B1 exiting the goal crease. - Case 5: Team B has possession of the ring in their attacking zone.
 A1, a skater, commits a goal crease violation.
-During the delayed violation count, A2, another skater, commits a crease violation. - Ruling 5: The five second delayed violation count on A2's goal crease violation begins when A2 leaves the goal crease (i.e. running concurrently with the remaining time in A1's delayed violation). - Case 6: B1, in control of the ring in Team A's defending zone, skates behind Team A's goal.
+During the delayed violation count, A2, another skater, commits a crease violation.

+Ruling 8: The five second delayed violation count on A2's goal crease violation begins when A2 leaves the goal crease (i.e. running concurrently with the remaining time in A1's delayed violation).
+(Rule 8.7.b(1) & 12.1)

+Case 9: B1, in control of the ring in Team A's defending zone, skates behind Team A's goal.
 Skater A1 attempts to check B1.
-A1 skates through the goal crease and checks B1's stick. - a.
+A1 skates through the goal crease and checks B1's stick.

+- a.
 A1 immediately succeeds in gaining joint control of the ring. - b.
 A1 is unable to gain control of the ring.
 B1 skates around the net and scores. - c.
-A1, after checking B1 for six seconds, succeeds in gaining control of the ring. - Ruling 6: Goal crease violation by A1.
+A1, after checking B1 for six seconds, succeeds in gaining control of the ring.

+Ruling 9: Goal crease violation by A1.
 A delayed violation is signalled as soon as A1 enters the goal crease.
-The five second count begins once A1 exits the goal crease. - a.
+The five second count begins once A1 exits the goal crease.

+- a.
 Violation by A1.
-Play is stopped immediately. - b.
-Goal. - c.
+Play is stopped immediately.
+(Rules 1.4, 8.7.b(1) & 12.1) - b.
+Goal.
+(Rules 8.7.b(1) & 11.3.a) - c.
 Legal.
-A1's delayed violation was nullified five seconds after A1 exited the goal crease. - Case 7: A1, a skater, stands waiting for Team B to take a free pass in Team A's defending zone.
+A1's delayed violation was nullified five seconds after A1 exited the goal crease.
+(Rule 8.7.b(1)) - Case 10: A1, a skater, stands waiting for Team B to take a free pass in Team A's defending zone.
 When play starts: - a.
 A1's skate is inside or contacting the goal crease. - b.
-A1's stick is in the air, slightly overhanging the goal crease. - Ruling 7: a.
+A1's stick is in the air, slightly overhanging the goal crease. - Ruling 10: a.
 Goal crease violation by A1.
-A delayed violation is signalled immediately and the five second count begins once A1 exits the goal crease. - b.
+A delayed violation is signalled immediately and the five second count begins once A1 exits the goal crease.
+(Rules 8.7.b(1) & 12.1) - b.
 No violation.
+(Rule 12.1 Note) - Comment: The on-ice officials should not start play if players are noticed in prohibited areas.
+The offending players should be advised to correct the situation before play is started.
+However, the primary responsibility for avoiding illegal situations rests with the players. - 8.8 If play is stopped due to the ring being immoveable, or if it cannot be safely played, the ring is awarded to the team that: - 8.8.a gains second control, or - 8.8.b did not have initial control, or